evanmalherbe/capstoneProject3/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 To run this project, do the following:
-1. Copy the directory called 'minesweeper' to your local machine.
+1. Copy the directory called 'capstoneProject3' to your local machine.
 2. Navigate to this directory from the command line interface.
-E.g. cd c:/example.
+E.g. cd c:/capstoneProject3.
 3. In the command line interface type 'npm install'
 4. Once it has finished installing, type 'npm start'.
-Runs the app in the development mode.
+This runs the app in the development mode.
 5. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Usage